Expansion of Momentum Space and Full 2$\pi$ Solid Angle Photoelectron Collection in Laser-Based Angle-Resolved Photoemission Spectroscopy by Applying Sample Bias: Determination of Sample Work Function

 For the horizontal angle cut crossing the normal emission direction, where \(\vartheta^D=0\), the direct relation between the binding energy and the detector angle can be obtained from \cref{eq_PhysicalE,eq_Boundary} as:

 This equation describes a parabola-like relationship between the binding energy ($E_B$) and the detector angle ($\varphi^D$) for the given bias voltage.

-Figure~\ref{fig6_workfunctioncurve} presents the photoemission images in the detector angle measured along the horizontal angle cut crossing the normal emission for three typical materials: \(Bi_2Se_3\) (\cref{fig6_workfunctioncurve}a), Bi2212 (\cref{fig6_workfunctioncurve}b) and \(CsV_3Sb_5\) (\cref{fig6_workfunctioncurve}c).
+Figure~\ref{fig6_workfunctioncurve} presents the photoemission images in the detector angle measured along the horizontal angle cut crossing the normal emission for three typical materials: Bi\(_2\)Se\(_3\) (\cref{fig6_workfunctioncurve}a), Bi2212 (\cref{fig6_workfunctioncurve}b) and CsV\(_3\)Sb\(_5\) (\cref{fig6_workfunctioncurve}c).
 The corrected bias voltage applied in these measurements is all larger than the respective critical value (\(U^*_C\)).
 The corresponding curves from \cref{eq_BoundaryCurve} are plotted as dashed red lines in the figures.
 The boundary of the photoelectron cone is plotted as solid black lines.
-For \(Bi_2Se_3\) (\cref{fig6_workfunctioncurve}a), the measured boundary is in good agreement with that expected from \cref{eq_BoundaryCurve}.
-In contrast, the measured boundaries for Bi2212 (\cref{fig6_workfunctioncurve}b) and \(CsV_3Sb_5\) (\cref{fig6_workfunctioncurve}c) show clear deviations from the expected curves.
+For Bi\(_2\)Se\(_3\) (\cref{fig6_workfunctioncurve}a), the measured boundary is in good agreement with that expected from \cref{eq_BoundaryCurve}.
+In contrast, the measured boundaries for Bi2212 (\cref{fig6_workfunctioncurve}b) and CsV\(_3\)Sb\(_5\) (\cref{fig6_workfunctioncurve}c) show clear deviations from the expected curves.
 To describe the measured boundaries, a correction term \(\eta\) needs to be introduced into \cref{eq_BoundaryCurve}, leading to the modified form: